-Getting to know all that Edinburgh has to offer is a good plan no matter what time of the year you decide to travel there.
-The charms of Scotland's capital are really impressive, even though it is not a very big city.
+Knowing all that Edinburgh has to offer is a good plan no matter what time of the year you decide to travel to this city.
+The charms of the capital of Scotland are really impressive, even though it is not a very big city.

-If you are visiting the city in December and you have already taken into account the most fun tourist activities such as a ghost tour of Edinburgh, a sightseeing bus tour of Edinburgh or the iconic Harry Potter tour of Edinburgh, the time has come for activities outside of the traditional.
+If you are visiting in December and you have already taken into account the most fun tourist activities such as a ghost tour of Edinburgh, a sightseeing bus tour of Edinburgh or the iconic Harry Potter tour of Edinburgh, it's time for activities outside of the traditional.

 Fans of Christmas lights and decorations will love visiting Edinburgh in December because of the care that the city and business owners (of all sizes) put into creating a unique festive atmosphere for tourists and locals to enjoy.
-My advice is to take a moment to walk the streets and admire the Christmas lights while sipping a delicious hot drink.
+My advice is to spend some time wandering the streets and admiring the Christmas lights while sipping a delicious hot drink.

 - George Street: One of the main shopping streets in Edinburgh, famous for hosting luxury stores and numerous boutique hotels that add to the festive atmosphere of the city and its light show.